UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Meridian’s own audit reports

-Request copies of all audits Meridian has conducted on Jaya in the past 3 years — if any exist.
+Request any audits Meridian has run on Jaya in the past 3 years.

-Meridian provides one document: a 2-page ‘Supplier Self-Assessment Questionnaire’ completed by Jaya in March 2023.
+Meridian provides one document: a 2-page Self-Assessment Questionnaire completed by Jaya in March 2023.
 14 yes/no questions, all answered ‘Yes — compliant.’
 No supporting evidence.
 No site visit.
 No worker interviews.
-The questionnaire does not ask about recruitment fees, passport retention, or overtime practices.
+No question about recruitment fees, passport retention, or overtime.

 Tuesday, 5:00 PM